 In another misuse of trust, the biggest NHS-approved online pharmacy, Pharmacy2U, was fined £130,000 in 2015 for selling information about more than 200,000 customers to marketing companies.
 In their ruling, the Information Commissioner's Office said it was likely some customers had suffered financially as one buyer of the data deliberately targeted elderly and vulnerable people.

 There are growing pockets of good practice to learn from.
 Genomics England’s 100,000 Genomes Project is a good example of how to build trust with citizens.
 To date 100,000 whole genomes from NHS patients and their families with cancer or a rare disease have been sequenced and linked.
 As a direct result of the project, one in four participants with rare diseases have received a diagnosis for the first time, and up to half of cancer patients involved have been offered an opportunity to take part in a clinical trial or to receive a targeted therapy.
 Participant privacy and confidentiality is vital.
 The data sits in a safe haven and only clinicians involved in the direct care of a patient can access the information, while researchers can apply to access anonymised information.
-Citizen volunteers sit on a Participant Panel and help make decisions on who accesses the data, and patients and carers, from all backgrounds, help shape the information for the public as the project progresses.
+Citizen volunteers, whose DNA are part of the database, sit on a Participant Panel and help make decisions on who accesses the data, and help shape the information for the public as the project progresses.